The best sales to shop today: Gap, Staples, Nintendo and more - CNN Underscored

 Vineyard Vines

-Vineyard Vines, the purveyor of your favorite pastel, preppy styles, just added more than 150 new styles to their sale section.
-And to celebrate the additions, the brand is taking 30% off tees and 50% off everything else on clearance for one day.
+Vineyard Vines, the purveyor of your favorite pastel, preppy styles is taking 30% off tees and 50% off everything else from its outlet for one day.
+Just enter code FLASH to score the discount.
 Use this opportunity to stock up on spring apparel for the whole family.

 More deals to shop